QubesOS/qubes-doc/user/hardware/certified-hardware.md

 [![Photo of the Star Labs StarBook](/attachment/site/starlabs-starbook.png)](https://starlabs.systems/pages/starbook)

 The [Star Labs StarBook](https://starlabs.systems/pages/starbook) is a 14-inch laptop.
 It is certified for Qubes OS 4.X.
-Read our [announcement](TODO) for details.

 ## Become hardware certified